kousu/ffl/README.md

  the top of the pack seem to be:
  -https://code.google.com/p/pagedown/wiki/PageDown (aka StackEdit)
  -https://oscargodson.github.io/EpicEditor/
- -Dillinger, but it's too bloated for my taste
+ - http://www.codingdrama.com/bootstrap-markdown/ --- has an excellent trick: *any* html tag can become a markdown block and can also work around textareas which is good for fallback... http://markitup.jaysalvat.com/home/ also works on textareas, but bootstrap-markdown looks cleaner anyway, basing on a textarea is probably a better plan because then we can design restricted-first -Dillinger, but it's too bloated for my taste
  - http://hallojs.org/demo/markdown/
  - https://github.com/cangelis/jquery-markdown